Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 - Pittsburgh has seven wins against the spread in nine games this year.

-- Pittsburgh is 5-2 against the spread and 5-2 overall this season when the team records more than 33.4 points.
+- When Pittsburgh scores more than 33.4 points, it is 5-2 against the spread and 5-2 overall.

-- When Pittsburgh picks up over 421.2 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Pittsburgh picks up over 421.2 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Panthers have turned the ball over 10 times this season, two fewer than the Tar Heels have forced (12).
+- This year, the Panthers have 10 turnovers, two fewer than the Tar Heels have takeaways (12).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.